-40 (5) Each member of the employment security board of review shall 41 be entitled to receive as compensation for the member's services at the rate 42 of \$15,000 per year, together with the member's travel and other necessary 43 expenses actually incurred in the performance of the member's official

-1 duties in accordance with rules and regulations adopted by the secretary.
+(5) Each member of the employment security board of review shall be entitled to receive as compensation for the member's services at the rate of \$15,000 per year, together with the member's travel and other necessary expenses actually incurred in the performance of the member's official duties in accordance with rules and regulations adopted by the secretary.
+Members' compensation and expenses shall be paid from the employment

-2 Members' compensation and expenses shall be paid from the employment3 security administration fund.
+2 Members' compensation and expenses shall be paid 3 security administration fund.

 4 (6) The employment security board of review shall organize annually 5 by the election of a chairperson from among its members.
-The chairperson 6 shall serve in that capacity for a term of one year and until a successor is 7 elected.
-The board shall meet on the first Monday of each month or on the 8 call of the chairperson or any two members of the board at the place 9 designated.
-The secretary of labor shall appoint an executive secretary of 10 the board and the executive secretary shall attend the meetings of the 11 board
+The chairperson 6 shall serve in that capacity for a term of one year and until a successor is elected.
+The board shall meet on the first Monday of each month or on the 7 call of the chairperson or any two members of the board at the place 8 9 designated.
+The secretary of labor shall appoint an executive secretary of the board and the executive secretary shall attend the meetings of the 10 11 board.

-12 (7) The employment security board of review, on its own motion, may affirm, modify or set aside any decision of a referee on the basis of 13 the evidence previously submitted in the case; may direct the taking of 14 additional evidence; or may permit any of the parties to initiate further 15 16 appeal before it.
-The board shall permit such further appeal by any of the 17 parties interested in a decision of a referee-which that overrules or 18 modifies the decision of an examiner.
-The board may remove to itself the 19 proceedings on any claim pending before a referee.
-Any proceedings so 20 removed to the board shall be heard in accordance with the requirements 21 of subsection (c).
-The board shall promptly notify the interested parties of 22 its findings and decision.
+12 The employment security board of review, on its own motion, (7)may affirm, modify or set aside any decision of a referee on the basis of 13 the evidence previously submitted in the case; may direct the taking of 14 additional evidence; or may permit any of the parties to initiate further 15 appeal before it.
+The board shall permit such further appeal by any of the 16 parties interested in a decision of a referee-which that overrules or 17 modifies the decision of an examiner.
+The board may remove to itself the 18 proceedings on any claim pending before a referee.
+Any proceedings so 19 removed to the board shall be heard in accordance with the requirements 20 of subsection (c).
+The board shall promptly notify the interested parties of 21 22 its findings and decision.